jeroen85/esphome_multical401/README.md

-# esphome_multical401
+# ESPHome component for Multical 401 and Multical MC66C.
-Multical 401 custom sensor for ESPhome
+Multical 401 custom sensor for ESPhome.
+Also works with Multical MC66C, needs some changes in ESPhome config (uart settings, see YAML)

 Readout via IR-head; see references.